Opening the editor

 Using merge tags for personalization

-A reference panel below the canvas lists every available tag, grouped into Basic, Custom, and Reserved sections.
-Type tags directly into a Text or Text section block — for example, {{name}} or {{company}}.
+A reference panel below the canvas lists every available tag, grouped into Basic Fields, Custom Fields and Reserved variables.
+Type tags directly into a Text or Text Section block — for example, {{name}} or {{company}}.
 Common tags:

-{{name}}— the subscriber's name{{email}}— the subscriber's email address{{unsubscribeURL}}— the one-click unsubscribe link (required in every campaign)- Any custom field tags you've created — e.g.
+{{name}}— the subscriber's name{{email}}— the subscriber's email address{{unsubscribeURL}}— the one-click unsubscribe link (added to the footer automatically if you don't place it yourself)- Any custom field tags you've created — e.g.

 {{plan}},{{company}}